 There are many different types of patio heaters available in the market.
-In this article, we are going to review all of them and help you choose the right heater for your needs.
+In this article, we are going to guide you though them and help you choose the right heater for your needs.

-Patio heaters can be categorized by the type of fuel they use or by installation type.
+Patio heaters can be categorized by how they are installed and by the type of fuel they use.

 Heaters in Photo: Bromic Platinum Smart Heat Electric Patio Heaters

 Overhead patio heaters include heaters that can be mounted on walls, ceilings, and even outdoor umbrellas.

 Overhead patio heaters are a more permanent heating solution.
 They are either hardwired or connected to a gas line and attached to a structure using mounting brackets or recessed kits.

 The heat produced by overhead heaters is more efficient because the placement can be better planned so that the heat is more directional.

 Overhead heaters are safer, especially in high-traffic areas.
 Because overhead heaters are installed off the ground they are out of the way and don't create a hazard in high-traffic areas like restaurants for example.
 It is also a good idea to opt for an overhead heater if you have small children or pets to reduce the risk of them touching hot surfaces or tipping it over.

 Overhead heaters are more discrete.
 Because overhead heaters are usually attached to walls or ceiling, they don't interfere with the design of the space quite as much as freestanding models do.
 Some overhead electric heaters can even be recessed into the ceiling and be almost invisible.

 Overhead heaters can be a wonderful idea if you are looking for a more permanent heating solution for your outdoor areas.